 - Be provided assistance in contacting local law enforcement if requested and have the full and prompt assistance and cooperation of campus personnel should a civil and/or criminal complaint be pursued;

-- Be free from any suggestion that they somehow contributed to or had a shared responsibility for the violent act;
+- Be free from any suggestion that they somehow contributed to or had a shared responsibility in the violent act;

 - Receive full and prompt cooperation from College personnel in obtaining and securing evidence (including medical evidence) necessary for any potential criminal proceedings;

-- Have access to existing College counseling and medical professionals, and to obtain referrals to off-campus counseling and support services if desired;
+- Have access to existing professional staff in the Health Services Office, and to obtain referrals to off-campus counseling and support services if desired;

 - Be permitted to attend classes, work and participate in College activities free from unwanted contact or proximity to the alleged perpetrator(s) insofar as the College is permitted and able;